 5. Insurance and Wealth Management

-- Insurtech and wealthtech platforms provide affordable insurance, investment advice, and retirement planning.
+- Insurtech and wealthtech platforms provide affordable insurance, investment advice and retirement planning.

 - Digital platforms reduce paperwork and enhance user experience.